LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 #### Can you explain how the Auto Escalation Threshold counter works?

-In general, the counter is incremented each time a failure response is sent.
+In general, the counter is incremented each time a failure response is sent for a question interaction.
 More specifically, this happens if any of the following occurs:

 * The built-in, default fallback response is triggered.
 This can be the one that's specific to the question or the [built-in, default fallback response](conversation-builder-dialogs-fallback-dialogs.html).
 * A [fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) that contains only text interactions exists and is triggered.